September 13, 2019 Weather Forecast

 Hilo

-Today: Showers likely, mainly after 4pm.
+This Afternoon: Showers likely.
 Cloudy, with a high near 87.
-Calm wind becoming northeast 5 to 8 mph in the afternoon.
-Chance of precipitation is 70%.
+North northeast wind around 8 mph.
+Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Showers.
 Low around 70.
 Light and variable wind.
 Chance of precipitation is 80%.
 New precipitation amounts between a tenth and quarter of an inch possible.